A&T's football game at Florida A&M moved to Sunday

-The A&T football team's game at Florida A&M has been moved to 2 p.m.
+GREENSBORO — N.C.
+A&T's football game at Florida A&M has been moved to 2 p.m.
 Sunday.

+The No. 11 Aggies (2-0 MEAC, 4-1) arrived in Tallahassee this morning, but they will wait an extra day to play the host Rattlers (3-0, 5-1) at Bragg Stadium while a tropical storm passes through Florida.

+"Any time you make a decision that's based on the welfare of your student-athletes," Hilton said, "then it's the right decision."

-Tropical storm winds are 39-73 mph.
+Tropical storm winds range from 39 to 73 mph.
 The storm's impact on the Florida coast could include 3 inches of rain and storm surge.

+Florida A&M's administrators met Thursday afternoon and decided to postpone the game, Hilton said.

+"And then the only question was would we be able to work our schedule so we could be here on Sunday," Hilton said.
+"It took us long through (Thursday) night and into the early-morning hours to make sure we had air support, ground transportation and hotel rooms for an extra day.
+We got it all in place early this morning."

 Post a comment as